-What is a Certified Transcript or translation?
+What is a Certified English Translation of Transcripts?

 A certified and notarized transcript (or translation) is one that has been declared and sworn to be accurate by the agency or transcriptionist/translator who did the work.
 This gives a degree of assurance that the final product is true and complete to the best of the companies’ ability and is usually required for certain types of transcription/translation such as that required by courts.

 Certified English Translation of Transcripts makes it more difficult to contest the accuracy of the account or what was stated.
 This could be especially important for legal proceedings.
 Any transcripts involving law enforcement especially when inter-agency relations are required can be of major benefit to an investigation, whether the information is used for the prosecution/plaintiff or the defense in a legal matter.

 When legal matters occur that cross national borders, proper documentation can help alleviate problems that could occur where no certification or notarization exists.
 A notarized transcript significantly improves the chances for acceptance by government bodies in international legal issues.

 If a problem arises due to a poor translation or transcript, certification offers some refuge.
 It shows that you were operating in good faith and with trust in your sources when you can produce the seal.
 Reporting on a story or providing testaments to back your position can do more harm than good if it is later found that the source material was contrived or corrupted in some form.

 Benefits of Certified Transcripts